bignerdranch/Freddy/README.md

 }
 ```

-Here, we are instead loading the values from the key `"people"` as an array using the computed property.
+Here, we are instead loading the values from the key `"people"` as an array using the computed property `array`.
 The biggest change here is passing the retrieved `JSON` into the static method `Person.createWithJSON(person)` .

 Here is our `Person` stuct:
 ```swift